fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 When next booted, the Pascal operating system removes the bogus entry and decrements the file count, resulting in an incorrect count.
 See https://groups.google.com/g/comp.sys.apple2.programmer/c/m6Ym3bMGlQg/m/BE4mHmGkKecJ

+### Miscellaneous ###

+Pascal Tech Note #16 describes a "Driver to Have Two Volumes on One 3.5" Disk", i.e. two 400KB volumes instead of one 800KB volume.
+Such disks, if they exist, are not common.